 About the Instructors/Admin

-About Ms. Camp
+About Ms. Benson

 About Ms. Davidson-Stanfill

 Ms. Davidson-Stanfill is a veteran teacher with an expertise in beginning instrumental instruction.
 She has been teaching for over 25 years in various combinations of subjects, always including beginning instrumental instruction.
-Ms. Davidson-Stanfill started this program, originally in the Rock Canyon feeder area ten years ago, in response to District budget cuts and in response to many people requesting that a band and orchestra program continue.
-Her program grew to include the Castle View and Chaparral feeder areas nine years ago, won the Macaroni Kids Best Music Lessons Award in 2014, expanded to include the Ponderosa, ThunderRidge and Mountain Vista areas five years ago, and won the Macaroni Kids Best Music Lessons Award in 2016.
+Ms. Davidson-Stanfill started this program, originally in the Rock Canyon feeder area eleven years ago, in response to District budget cuts and in response to many people requesting that a band and orchestra program continue.
+Her program grew to include the Castle View and Chaparral feeder areas ten years ago, won the Macaroni Kids Best Music Lessons Award in 2014, expanded to include the Ponderosa, ThunderRidge and Mountain Vista areas six years ago, and won the Macaroni Kids Best Music Lessons Award in 2016.
 She is excited to continue her collaboration with the Colorado Chamber Orchestra and to bring a quality program into the Mountain Vista feeder area again this year.
 Keeping the opportunity to play an instrument available to our kids is her top priority.

 Mr. Stroman is excited to be a part of the MVEIM program!
-A second generation Colorado native, Mr. Stroman received his Bachelor and Master of Music Education degrees from the University of Northern Colorado.
+A second-generation Colorado native, Mr. Stroman received his Bachelor and Master of Music Education degrees from the University of Northern Colorado.
 He taught middle and high school band and orchestra in the Douglas County school district for thirty years.